Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Stability and Indiscernibles

-This proves \condref{item:cond-b}.
 It remains to show that the tree has a sufficiently long branch.
-For this, we want to show that $T$ does not have a too big complete binary subtree.
-Consider the graph $G_B=G_{\phi((x_{k-m}),(x_1,\ldots, x_{k-m-1},v_{\ell(m)-m+1},\ldots, v_{\ell(m)}))}$ consisting of vertices represented by single vertices of $G$ (first type) and those represented by $k-1$-tuples (second type).
-As by assumption $\CCC$ is stable, according to \autoref{thm:ndstable}, the graph $G_B$ as an interpretation of $G$ has ladder index at most $s$ for some constant~$s$, and hence according to \sref{Lemma}{lem:branching}, its branching index is bounded by $t\coloneqq 2^{s+2}-2$.
+For this, we want to show that $T$ does not contain a large complete binary subtree.
+Consider the graph

+consisting of vertices represented by single vertices of~$G$ (first type) and those represented by $k-1$-tuples (second type).
+As by assumption $\CCC$ is stable, according to \cref{thm:ndstable}, the graph $G_B$ as an interpretation of $G$ has ladder index at most $s$ for some constant~$s$, and hence according to \cref{lem:branching}, its branching index is bounded by $t\coloneqq 2^{s+2}-2$.
 Let $S$ be a complete binary subtree of $T$.
 We show that we can construct a branching witness for $G_B$ with the same leaves as $S$ (note that the vertices of first type are actual vertices of $G$).
 This implies that $S$ can have depth at most $t$.

 By construction of $S$, all distinct leaves $v,w$ of $S$ have a different $\{\phi^m\}$-type over $P(v)\cap P(w)$ while they have the same type over $P(z)$, where $z$ is the maximal element of $P(v)\cap P(w)$.
 In particular, there is a tuple $(a_1,\ldots, a_{k-m-1})\in P(z)$ such that $G\models\phi(a_1,\ldots, a_{k-m-1}, u, v_{\ell(m)-m+1},\ldots, v_{\ell(m)})$ for all right successors $v$ of $z$, and such that $G\not\models\phi(a_1,\ldots, a_{k-m-1}, w, v_{\ell(m)-m+1},\ldots, v_{\ell(m)})$ for all left successors $w$ of $z$.
 Observe that all inner vertices of the so constructed branching witness are distinct as no other tuple contains the element $a_{k-m-1}$ at position $k-m$.
 Hence we constructed a branching witness of index $t$ as claimed.